 Photo: Carol McCoy

-A loggerhead crawls on the beach with a crab trap in the background.
+A loggerhead sea turtle crawls on the beach with a crab trap in the background.
 She did not nest.
 This is referred to as a "false crawl".
-Obstructions on beaches can cause entrapment and deter sea turtles from nesting.
-A sea turtle expends a lot of energy resources crawling on land.
+Obstructions on beaches can cause entrapment and/or entanglement and deter sea turtles from nesting.
+A sea turtle expends a lot of energy resources to crawl on land.

 Photo: Lori Newton